Dallas Qualified Medical Evaluators for Neck Injuries

 - Spasms.
 Muscle spasms in the neck and nearby areas can be both painful and debilitating.
 These abrupt and usually short-lived spasms are often due to overuse.

 Symptoms of a neck injury should be treated seriously and quickly.
-Not treating neck injuries can lead to worsening conditions and even permanent damage.
-It is also important to understand that untreated neck injuries involving chronic pain can lead to serious mental health issues like depression and anxiety that can deeply and negatively impact your life.
+Not treating it can lead to worsening conditions and even permanent damage.
+It is also important to understand that untreated injuries involving chronic pain can lead to serious mental health issues like depression and anxiety that can deeply and negatively impact your life.

 Neck Injury Treatments: Healing From Hurt

-At Work Injury MD, we deeply understand both the physical and mental trauma that is associated with neck injuries.
-Our medical services focus on three types of treatment for neck injuries, from neck strains and sprains to broken necks:
+Our experienced Dallas Qualified Medical Evaluators deeply understand both the physical and mental trauma that is associated with injury.
+Our medical services focus on three types of treatment for neck injuries, from strains & sprains to fractures:

 - Pain management.
 Some on-the-job neck injuries only require over-the-counter medication for pain management, while others require prescription-strength medication.

 - Injections.
-Steroid injections are often an effective way to promote healing in the neck, especially in the case of herniated discs.
+Steroid injections are often an effective way to promote healing, especially in the case of herniated discs.

 - Physical therapy.
-Physical therapy is often vital to recovery, as well as to preventing reoccurrences of neck injuries in the future – its aim is to strengthen the muscles around the neck and to teach patients how to protect the health of their neck.
+Physical therapy is often vital to recovery, as well as to prevent reoccurrences in the future – its aim is to strengthen the muscles around the neck and to teach patients how to protect their health.

 - Surgery.
-Although surgery is only recommended when other treatments fail, it is necessary for some neck injury sufferers, especially in the case of a broken neck or multiple herniated discs.
+Although surgery is only recommended when other treatments fail, it is necessary for some injury sufferers, especially in the case of a vertebra fracture or multiple herniated discs.

-We have the medical professionals, resources, and tools to help manage your neck pain and finally get you the healthy neck that you need to return to work and your regular activities.
-We specialize in neck injuries suffered by workers, so you can be sure that your concerns about your health, your career, and your workers’ compensation documentation are on our minds.
-We help the following workers:
+We have the medical professionals, resources, and tools to help manage your pain and finally get you the healthy neck that you need to return to work and your regular activities.
+Our compassionate Dallas Qualified Medical Evaluators specialize in neck injuries suffered by workers, so you can be sure that your concerns about your health, your career, and your workers’ compensation documentation are on our minds.
+Our QME doctors in Dallas help the following workers:

 - Postal workers